liampshaw/liampshaw.github.io/_posts/2014-12-16-PressReleaseHype.md

 title: Identifying exaggerated press releases from public data
 ---

+We now know that scientific press releases often exaggerate.
+But can we identify the worst offenders?

 A <a href="http://www.bmj.com/content/349/bmj.g7015">recent paper</a> by Sumner et al. in the BMJ analysed 462 press releases associated with scientific papers related to health research published by 20 leading UK universities in 2011.
 They found that, when compared to the original journal article,
 <ul>
 	<li>"40% of the analysed press releases contained more direct or explicit advice"</li>